all_decompiled_source_code.c in the current directory. It will also read /path/to/executable.info

 The signature line

-• The types d1, d2, d4 and d8 stand for integer data types of 1, 2, 4 and 8 bytes size with unknown signedness.
+As the name suggests this contains the signature of this function.
+The signature is similar to C with some extensions:- The types d1, d2, d4 and d8 stand for integer data types of 1, 2, 4 and 8 bytes size with unknown signedness.
 The types s1, s2, s4 and s8 stand for signed integer data types.
 The types u1, u2, u4 and u8 stand for unsigned integer data types.
 Note that depending on the memory model these types may also represent pointers.

-• The basic integer types of C (char, short, int, long, long long) are available.
+- The basic integer types of C (char, short, int, long, long long) are available.

-• The register transfer place is by default assumed to be the stack.
-This can be overwritten using a notation with < and > to specify the register.
-An example is:
+keyword is discarded. - The register transfer place is by default assumed to be the stack.
+This can be overwritten using a notation with

 signature: d4 memcpy(d4 dest, d4 src, d4 size)